NEW: An activist calls al-Assad a "liar," saying Syrians are living in constant fear

 Syrian forces have been targeting civilians displaced from their homes by earlier fighting, the group said.

-Specifically, the LCC said, the regime is attacking villages and farms around the eastern city of Rastan, where fighting a month ago forced out more than 80% of residents.
-They escaped to the nearby areas but are now coming under attack, the group said Saturday.
+The Local Coordination Committees of Syria said the regime is targeting villages and farms around the eastern city of Rastan, where fighting a month ago forced out more than 80% of the city’s residents.
+They escaped to the nearby area but are now coming under attack, according to the group, which is a network of opposition activists.

 Syria said Sunday that the bodies of six “army and law enforcement martyrs” were buried.